 How can you get involved?

-The coastal experts employed by Great Yarmouth Borough Council to complete the study will consider all the technical information provided by the community and professional partners.
+The coastal experts employed by Great Yarmouth Borough Council to complete the study have considered the technical information provided by the community and professional partners.

 We also would like to hear your ideas about how our coastline should be managed.